-Court Services operates under the direction of Captain Jeff Carroll with the assistance of Lieutenant James Young.
+Court Services operates under the direction of Major Hendrick with the assistance of Lieutenant James Young.

 The deputies of the Sheriff’s Court Services are dedicated and professional men and women that are assigned throughout its four sections to perform a variety of duties.

 This section includes uniform deputies who provide the primary law enforcement and investigative duties for the Hamilton County Courthouse and the county campus area.
 These officers also provide court room security and prisoner escorts to and from all judicial proceedings in all Common Pleas court rooms.